Deep Multimodal Fusion for Generalizable Person Re-identification: Experiments

 According to the experiment results, deep multimodal fusion strategy has shown its potential in person Re-ID task.
 To go even further, we gave an explanation about two interesting phenomenons observed during the experiment.

-Firstly, according to the Table~\ref{table1}, there exists an interesting phenomenon that the performance of \textbf{Base. \textit{w/} Text} is a litter inferior to the performance of \textbf{Base. \textit{w/} Image} (\textit{e.g.} \textbf{38.7\%} vs. \textbf{46.3\%} mAP on Market-1501 dataset).
+Firstly, according to the Table~\ref{table1}, there exists an interesting phenomenon that the performance of \textbf{DMF \textit{w/o} Image} is a litter inferior to the performance of \textbf{DMF \textit{w/o} Text} (\textit{e.g.} \textbf{38.7\%} vs. \textbf{46.3\%} mAP on Market-1501 dataset).
 We suspect this is due to the image samples contain more high-level and discriminative feature than text words on the backbone of vision transformer network.
 However, the texture information can further enhance the complementary capacity of image feature in DMF method, which can remarkably improve the performance for generalizable Re-ID system.

-Secondly, as shown in Table~\ref{table2}, when tested on Market-1501 dataset, our proposed DMF method can achieve a mAP performance of \textbf{55.1\%} and \textbf{58.8\%} when trained on MSMT17 and MSMT17$_{all}$ respectively.
-Based on this observation, we can conclude that adopting a larger-scale dataset as training samples is always beneficial to the system.
+Secondly, as shown in Table~\ref{table3}, when tested on Market-1501 dataset, our proposed DMF method can achieve a satisfactory mAP performance of \textbf{55.1\%} and \textbf{58.8\%} when fine-tuned on the MSMT17 and all (training-set, testing-set and query-set) of MSMT17 dataset respectively.
+Based on this observation, we can conclude that adopting a larger-scale dataset as training samples during the fine-tuning stage is always beneficial to the system.
 To this end, we can drastically improve our performance by enhancing the scale of training set for pre-training instead of designing more complicated Re-ID model.